-On this page I’ll show you all the equipment that I use for my training.
-All of these gadgets are well tested and if they survive me, they should survive you, too!
+On this page, I’ll show you all the equipment that I use for my training.
+All of these gadgets are well tested and if they survive me, they should survive you in any case!

 If you have any questions feel free, to shoot me a message or write a comment!